inivekin/abosa/abosa.typ

 an distancing frae what I've said, all words unheard would far ootpace those of me own that I'd re-read.
+I'd tried hard wi kernel o code, in each part you were embedded, may not prompt recursive download, but at least am clear-heided.
 Wi sudden, silent hope then dread as whirring stop leads unsteading, the pyramid descends on thread